Go Back Email Link

 Instructions

 • Feed starter.
-8 hours before you’re ready to make these bagels, feed your sourdough starter by adding 30 grams of sourdough, 45 grams of flour, and 45 grams of water. (this will give you 100 g of active sourdough if you want more to feed later, double this) Stir to combine cover and allow to sit at room temperature for 8 hours or until it’s doubled in size.
+8 hours before you’re ready to make these bagels, feed your sourdough starter by adding 30 grams of sourdough, 45 grams of flour, and 45 grams of water.
+(This will give you 100 g of active sourdough if you want more to feed later, double this.)
+Stir to combine, cover, and let it sit at room temperature for 8 hours or until it’s doubled in size.

 • Rest.
 Place the formed dough in a clean bowl and cover with a towel, plate, or plastic wrap.
-Allow to sit covered for 1 hour.
+Let it sit covered for 1 hour.

 • Rise.
-Cover and allow the dough to sit at room temperature for 12 hours (or overnight).
+Cover and let the dough sit at room temperature for 12 hours (or overnight).

 • Prep for baking.
-While the water is coming to a boil, cut a piece of parchment paper into 12-4x4 inch (2.5x2.5 cm) squares.
+While the water is coming to a boil, cut a piece of parchment paper into twelve 4x4-inch (2.5x2.5 cm) squares.
 Set aside.
-Line 2 baking sheet with a piece of parchment paper then set aside.
-Preheat the oven to 375 degrees F (190 C).
+Line 2 baking sheets with a piece of parchment paper then set aside.
+Preheat the oven to 375℉ (190 ℃).

 • Cook in the water bath.
-Working in batches, (3 fit perfectly into the pot) place the bagels into the water bath.
-Allow them to cook for 3 minutes, flipping them after 90 seconds.
+Working in batches (3 fit perfectly into the pot) place the bagels into the water bath.
+Cook for 3 minutes, flipping them halfway through (about 90 seconds).
 Transfer the boiled bagels to the lined baking sheet.
 If you are adding toppings, top them as soon as the bagels have been removed from the water bath.

 • Bake.
-Bake at 375 degrees F (190 C) for 25 minutes or until golden brown.
-Remove from the oven and allow them to cool for 5 minutes then transfer them to a cooling rack.
-Allow them to cool on the cooling rack for 10 minutes before cutting into them.
+Bake at 375℉ (190℃) for 25 minutes or until golden brown.
+Remove from the oven and cool for 5 minutes, then move them to a cooling rack.
+Cool on the cooling rack for 10 minutes before cutting into them.

 Notes

 Adding baking soda to the water bath gives the bagels a classic chewy texture and a beautiful golden brown color.
-This isn’t required for the bagels to come out delicious but it is recommended.
-I did test the bagels without the use of baking soda and the bagels didn’t brown up in the oven.
+You don't have to use it, but it makes them look better.

 Nutrition